tejalbarnwal/ITSP_2020-Oculus/README.md

 elif input1.lower() == "search":
-    speak("What do you want to search for?") search=listen()
+    speak("What do you want to search?")
+    search=listen()
     result=wikipedia.summary(search,sentences=1)
     speak("According to wikipedia,  " + result)